Pylons/pyramid/docs/narr/templates.rst

 Templating With Mako Templates
 ------------------------------

-:term:`Mako` is a templating system written by Mike Bayer.  :mod:`pyramid` has built-in bindings for the Mako templating system.
+:term:`Mako` is a templating system written by Mike Bayer.  :app:`Pyramid` has built-in bindings for the Mako templating system.
 The language definition documentation for Mako templates is available from `the Mako website <http://www.makotemplates.org/>`_.